 Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as a metallicity [?] diagnostic (see Figure 7a).
 For example, N V λ1240 and C IV λ1549 increases 0.4 dex and 0.6 dex respectively when dust is not included in our models.
 [O V] λ1218 both emits more strongly and in a greater range on the LOC place when dust is not included.
 All of these emission lines will be accessible to JWST’s MIRI well into the high-z range.

+[WHAT DO YOU THINK ABOUT REPLACING N III 991 WITH O IV 1549 BELOW?
+IT SHOWS GREATER CHANGE, STRONGER EMISSION, AND IS COMMONLY MENTIONED IN LITERATURE]

 We predict, however, that C III λ977 and N III λ991 will be the most useful UV emission lines for JWST observations.
-Given that we are looking in JWST’s high-z range, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment These two temperature-sensitive FUV lines have been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
-However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al., 2006) since we are past the AGN epoch (z < 3) of galaxy evolution; C III λ977 and N III λ991 become stronger under these conditions (Figure 8).
+Given that we are looking in JWST’s high-z range, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment (CITE- dust and chemical enrichment as a function of redshift paper ).
+These two temperature-sensitive FUV lines have been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
+However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolution; C III λ977 and N III λ991 become stronger under these conditions (Figure 8).

 Given their moderate ionization potentials (24.4 eV and 29.6 eV respectively), these two ionization states will be easily formed given the vigorous amounts of star formation at high redshift and thus will serve as good diagnostics.
 Additionally, when adopting local nebular conditions, C III λ977 and N III λ991 are not strong lines; they should only be detecting for high-z galaxies with little dust.
 Their peak log(Wλ) in our dusty 5 Z⊙ simulations are 1.3 and 1.0 respectively while their peak log(Wλ) in our dust-free 0.2 Z⊙ simulations are 2.2 and 0..9 respectively (Figure 8).
 They both have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4.
 Since high-z galaxies have more extreme conditions than local galaxies, this is the range of φH and nH that they fall into.
 JWST’s MIRI should easily detect these luminous emission lines at high redshifts.